Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 snippet: WorkerHandler

-WARNING: If you are doing publish from a handler inside a worker then all workers mush share the same [subscription persistence](/nservicebus/persistence/).
+WARNING: If publishing from a handler inside a worker then all workers mush share the same [subscription persistence](/nservicebus/persistence/).

 ### Server